Key facts

 Artificial intelligence, blockchain, data analytics and cryptocurrency are just a few of the technologies transforming the finance industry.
 These innovations are allowing new players, products and business models to come to the fore, forcing established institutions to catch up, and changing the industry for good.

-The learning from Graduate Certificate of Digital Finance is applicable to all kinds of finance roles and seniorities.
-But, early career candidates will find the course particularly valuable for analyst roles, including financial, credit, investment, digital banking, or regulatory technology and compliance (regtech).
+The knowledge and skills you gain from the Graduate Certificate of Digital Finance is applicable to all kinds of finance roles and seniorities.
+Early career candidates will find the course particularly valuable for analyst roles, including financial, credit, investment, digital banking, or regulatory technology and compliance (regtech).

 Read MoreCourse information